 Tyrolean Chimney Room

-The focal point of the Tyrolean Chimney Room is the overmantel, constructed from an antique tile-stove known as a kachelöfen that George Vanderbilt most likely purchased in his travels through Europe.
+The focal point of the Tyrolean Chimney Room is the overmantel, constructed from an antique tile stove known as a kachelöfen that George Vanderbilt most likely purchased in his travels through Europe.
 Stoves like this were used in central and northern Europe from the Middle Ages to heat castles, palaces, and ecclesiastical buildings.
 Eventually, they came to be used in the residences of the wealthy.
 Created in the 18th century, it is comprised of tin-glazed earthenware tiles hand-painted with exquisite floral designs.

 Louis XV Room

-George and Edith Vanderbilt’s only daughter, Cornelia Stuyvesant Vanderbilt, was born in the Louis XV Room in 1900, as were as her two sons, George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil in 1925 and 1928, respectively.
+Amid the elegant surroundings of the Louis XV Room is where George and Edith Vanderbilt’s only child, Cornelia Stuyvesant Vanderbilt, was born in 1900.
+Cornelia then chose this room to give birth to her two sons, George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil in 1925 and 1928, respectively.

 Restoration of this room included the reproduction of the original gold and red silk cut velvet, which was hand-woven by Tassinari & Chatel in Lyon, France.
-Like Prelle, Tassinari & Chatel has specialized in the manufacture of fine silk fabrics for over 200 years and has an international reputation for the quality of its fabrics.
+Like Prelle, Tassinari & Chatel has specialized in the manufacture of fine silk fabrics for more than 200 years and has an international reputation for the quality of its fabrics.
 This fabric is used for wall covering and drapery.
-In addition, Biltmore’s in-house conservation staff conserved all of the furnishings in the room, including Louis XV-style seating furniture and a Louis XV-style bed, as well the marble mantel, gilded rococo wall sconces, and an elaborate gilt mirror hanging over the fireplace
+In addition, Biltmore’s conservation staff conserved all of the furnishings in the room, including Louis XV-style seating furniture and a Louis XV-style bed, as well the marble mantel, gilded rococo wall sconces, and an elaborate gilt mirror hanging over the fireplace.